Fred Ford (programmer): Acquisition by Activision and Skylanders breakthrough

 Toys for Bob secured Activision as their new publisher, thanks to an introduction from former Toys for Bob staff who had founded Shaba Games and been acquired by Activision.
 The publisher offered Toys for Bob the Disney license for Disney's Extreme Skate Adventure, which led to a 2003 game release.
 This successful relationship led to Toys for Bob being acquired by Activision in May 2005.
-The company became a wholly owned subsidiary, and the management team and employees signed long-term contracts under the new structure corporate structure.
+The company became a wholly owned subsidiary, and the management team and employees signed long-term contracts under the new corporate structure.
 Working with Activision, Toys for Bob continued to focus on licensed video games, such as Madagascar.
 However, the market for these types of games began to dry up, in part due to the negative reputation created by other licensed games.

 The company searched for new opportunities.
 One such idea came from Toys for Bob character designer I-Wei Huang, who had been creating toys and robots in his spare time.
 The company saw the potential to adopt these toys and character designs into a game, with technical engineer Robert Leyland applying his hobby in building electronics.
 Coincidentally, Activision merged with Vivendi Games in 2008, and asked Toys for Bob to create a new game around Vivendi's Spyro franchise.
 The team saw the potential for toy-game interaction and suggested to Activision that it would be ideal for Spyro's rich universe of characters.
 Activision CEO Bobby Kotick responded well to the idea, and gave the team an additional year of development to better refine the technology, the manufacturing process, and the gameplay.
 Ford credits Activision for funding the expensive and risky development, "we could have thought of this idea as independents and never got it made."
 This culminated in the 2011 release of Skylanders: Spyro's Adventure, which became a breakthrough success for the developer, their most notable game since Star Control.

 In October 2017 Fred Ford and Paul Reiche III announced they would be working on a direct sequel to Star Control II called Ghosts of the Precursors.